 Traveling With Dogs On Vacation

 Your pet will welcome opportunities to explore with you, but use common sense and courtesy.
 Put it on a bandage and clean up after them.
 In tourist areas, many shops welcome well-behaved pets, but always ask first.
 To be safe, buy in pairs, so one person can wait outside with the pet while the other is at the store.
 You won’t be able to bring your pet into the restaurant, but you can bring it with you if there’s outside seating.
 If you do, shorten his leash so he doesn’t interfere with other diners.
 Better yet, pick up a sandwich and eat it in the park.

-See also Pet-friendly Hotels For Vacations
+See also Beach Vacations With Dogs

+Traveling With Dogs On Vacation